Pro-Israel tycoon gives Labour half a million pounds

 Declassified approached his company for comment on why he is giving this amount of money to Labour.
 No response was received at the time of publication.

-The scale of Labour’s funding from pro-Israel businessmen is significant and exceeds the £5.9m it received from trade unions last year.
+The scale of Labour’s funding from businessmen is significant and exceeds the £5.9m it received from trade unions last year.

 Donations to Labour from wealthy individuals and companies are now at record levels, with the Guardian saying it “helped offset a £3m drop in income from members, after a sharp decline in grassroots involvement since Corbyn’s departure, and counterbalance the weight of support from trade union funding”.